By Joe Wallin | July 6, 2026 | ~7 min read

 QSBS is a tax provision under Section 1202 of the Internal Revenue Code that lets you exclude a massive portion of your gain when you sell stock in a qualified small business.
 The recent One Big Beautiful Bill Act (OBBBA), effective July 4, 2025, made these rules significantly better.

-For stock issued on or after July 4, 2025, you now get these improvements: your lifetime exclusion cap increased from $10 million to $15 million in gains, the corporate gross asset threshold rose from $50 million to $75 million, and—perhaps most important—you can now get partial exclusions even if you hold the stock less than five years.
+For stock issued after July 4, 2025, you now get these improvements: your per-issuer exclusion cap increased from $10 million to $15 million in gains, the corporate gross asset threshold rose from $50 million to $75 million, and—perhaps most important—you can now get partial exclusions even if you hold the stock less than five years.
 You'll exclude 50% of your gain after holding for 3 years, 75% after 4 years, and 100% after 5 years.

 The Redemption Problem: When the Company Buys Back Your Stock